xevioso/xevioso.github.io/band/guitar/BodyClock.md

 Do not waste the time that flies,

-Go pick up that Nobel Prize.
+Go collect that Nobel Prize.

 She said no no,